 - 1.5 cups heavy cream

-- 1/4 ounce fresh black truffle, finely chopped, this should be about 1 tbsp
+- ¼ ounce fresh black truffle finely chopped or grated, this should be about 1 tbsp

 - 6 large egg yolks

 - Store the ice cream in the freezer.
-It is the most potent within a day or two of making it, but will last for months.
+It is the most potent within a day or two of making.